Last updated: March 1, 2021

 California

 Marijuana was decriminalized in California pursuant to the state’s Adult Use of Marijuana Act.
-Adults over the age of 21 may consume, purchase and possess up to one ounce in a private residence or in a facility licensed for marijuana consumption.
-Medical use is permitted but requires a physician’s recommendation for an approved medical use.
+As of 2016, adults over the age of 21 may consume, purchase and possess up to one ounce in a private residence or in a facility licensed for marijuana consumption.

 California drug testing »